 The cabin is situated in Lower town nr Helston.
 It is at the end of a short cul-de-sac and the footpath across the River Cober nearby leads to lovely woodland walk next to the river.
 Helston is nearby with supermarkets and other shops conveniently situated and there are many attractions and areas to explore close by.
 We found it an excellent base in the south of Cornwall.

-The bathroom and kitchen facilities are not situated within the cabin, but a few steps away in an adjacent building.
-The right top image below shows our 4-year old at the cabin entrance and the white doors behind her is the kitchen (left) and bathroom (right).
-This was not a problem for us during our summer stay when the weather was hot, but it was less convenient on rainy nights, particularly with a 4-year old.
+The bathroom and kitchen facilities are not situated in the cabin, but a few steps away in an adjacent building.
+This was not a problem for us during our summer stay when the weather was hot, but it was less convenient on rainy nights.

 Location: Lower Town, nr Helston, Cornwall, U.K.

 £200 security deposit (a hold put on the booking card by Airbnb and refunded after your stay).